mastash3ff/Alexa-MTGLifeCounter/src/main/java/mtglifecounter/README.md

 ### Alexa Skill Setup
 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-2. Set "ScoreKeeper" as the skill name and "score keeper" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, Ask score keeper for the current score."
+2. Set "ScoreKeeper" as the skill name and "life counter" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, Ask life counter for the current score."
 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the custom slot types from the customSlotTypes folder.
 Each file in the folder represents a new custom slot type.
 The name of the file is the name of the custom slot type, and the values in the file are the values for the custom slot.
 5. Copy the Intent Schema from the included IntentSchema.json.